The Symbolism of Windows and Doors Portals of Consciousness

 Revealing The Observer

-Here’s the goal, we finally “see” without interference.
+Here’s the goal: we finally “see” without interference.
 We need all of these windows open to get past the Ego and any negative programming of the cultural narrative.
-It’s the window of the Seer and Shaman.
+It’s the window of the Seer and the Shaman.

 There are several ways to reveal the real you, the person you are talking to inside your head.
 This entity is the Observer who “Sees” all of your experience but is silent and unjudgemental.
 Some traditions call this the Soul or Spirit.
 We forget the Observer looks out through the “windows of awareness.”